jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 # Installation

 1. Following the general installation tutorial to install macOS.
 (Note that, you may need to update the /EFI/clover in your USB installer to the latest version, and copy paste all of my EFI files, then try to install MacOS.
-The default /EFI/clover version created by UniBeast is a bit old.)
+The default /EFI/clover version created by UniBeast is a bit old.
+Please plug your installation USB to a USB 2.0 port to install macOS.)

 2. Install the bluetooth drive for DW1830 (BrcmPatchRAM)
     Copy the two kexts in directory /bluetooth to /Library/Exetensions